jphilip86/Final-Project-Cloud-Integration-Mini-Capstone/final/reflection.md

 - **Why:** The use of Cloud SQL, Cloud Storage, and Cloud Run directly maps to prior course assignments and represents realistic production patterns
 - **Evidence:**
   - Clear service selection rationale in architecture plan
-  - Each service maps to specific course modules (Assignment 4 → Managed Services, Module 6 → Storage, etc.)
+  - Each service maps to specific course modules
   - Scalable design that can grow from MVP to production without major restructuring

 #### Flask Web Application & Data Model